amaraoussama94/Socket_with_c/README.md

 <p align="center"> <img src="https://github.com/amaraoussama94/Socket_with_c/blob/main/TCP%20three-way%20handshake.png" width="350" height="400" >  </p>

+## big_send.c server_ignore.c :
+server_ignore.c, implements a simple TCP server that accepts connections and then ignores them.
+The second file, big_send.c, initiates a TCP connection and then attempts to send lots of data.
+By using the big_send program to connect to the server_ignore program, you can investigate the blocking behavior of send() for yourself.</br>

 ## Please attention  :
 for windows user please read the make file </br>